Nested ensemble Kalman filter for static parameter inference in nonlinear state-space models: Nested ensemble Kalman filter (NEnKF)

 \subsection{Nonlinear observation model}

 It has been assumed that the density, $f_t^{(\theta)}(\cdot|x)$, arising from the observation model is a linear and Gaussian conditional density; see (\ref{eq:gauss}).
 Suppose now that ${f}_t^{(\theta)}$ can be evaluated point-wise and may be neither linear nor Gaussian.
 Key to our approach in this scenario is that ${f}_t^{(\theta)}$ can be approximated by a linear Gaussian conditional density which we denote by $g_t^{(\theta)}(\cdot|x)$ and whose form is given by (\ref{eq:gauss}).
-For example, if ${f}_t^{(\theta)}(y|x)=\mathcal{N}(y_t; h(x_t), R)$ for some nonlinear function $h(\cdot)$ (which may depend on $\theta$), an approximate density $g_t^{(\theta)}$ can be found be taking the first two terms of a Taylor series expansion of $h(\cdot)$ about the forecast mean $\mu_{t|t}$ \citep[see e.g.][]{evensen2022}, or by augmenting $x_t$ to include $h(\cdot)$ in the forecast ensemble \citep[see e.g.][]{anderson01}.
-An example of an appropriate $g_t^{(\theta)}$ in the case of a Gaussian observation model with state-dependent variance can be found in Section~\ref{sec:app2}.
+That is, we take